 The Foundational Basics of The Gathering and The Millennium

 When studying the Book of Revelation chapter 20, we see Yeshua/Jesus, The Messiah, returns to Earth, where He rules and reigns for 1,000 years.
-The Book of Ezekiel, found in the Tanakh/Old Testament, starting in Chapter 36 through the end of the Book, describes the re-gathering of lost sheep of Israel (also see what Jesus/Yeshua said in Matthew 15:24 and Matthew 24:31), which some might refer to as ‘The Rapture’, as well as the resurrection of the dead (Ezekiel 37), and what worship entails during Yeshua’s reign.
-Furthermore, we read in Ezekiel 37, the initiation of the millennial reign when Yahweh/God unites the House of Israel (lost sheep/the scattered Northern Kingdom & grafted-in Israelites/formerly known as ‘gentiles’-see my post An Important Response) with the House of Judah (of the Jewish tribe/the Southern Kingdom).
+The Book of Ezekiel, found in the Tanakh/Old Testament, starting in Chapter 36 through the end of the Book, describes the re-gathering of Israel, which some might refer to as ‘The Rapture’, but would be more accurately defined as the ‘ingathering’, as well as the resurrection of the dead (Ezekiel 37), and what worship entails during Yeshua’s reign.
+Furthermore, we read in Ezekiel 37, the initiation of the millennial reign when God unites the grafted-in Gentiles (now adopted Israelites or perhaps you could say spiritual Jews- Romans 2:28-29) with the re-grafted in Jews, meaning Jewish people who came to believe and accept Yeshua as their Messiah, which the Apostle Paul calls the ‘remnant of grace’ (Romans 9-11) making one new man.
 To read the passages showing the supernatural reunification also described as gathering His elect into one stick, one new man, or one olive tree, see Ezekiel 11-12; 36:27; 37:15-28; Ephesians 2:11-18; Romans 11; Zechariah 4; Isaiah 52-56, 60-66; Jeremiah 29-31; Hebrews 8:7-13; Mark 13:27; Matthew 24:30-31; 1 Corinthians 15:50-58; Revelation 11.

 Will There Be Sacrifices In The Millennium?